Positive people are the guardrails of the manipulators.

 Let’s take, for example, a hypothetical high-school…

-Where the Educational Manager, most certainly chosen by manipulators who wouldn’t like to be led by one of them, would be a nice and utterly naive person.
+Where the Educational Manager would be a nice and utterly naive person.
 Or so it would seem…

 It’s him, this overtly positive guy, who would be in charge of convincing the potentially new parents that his high-school is focused on everything emotional.
 Unless, of course, in an unexpected appearance of honesty and lucidity, he would let escape that it’s the high-school’s market positioning.